AlbiDota/react-bert/public/README.md/README.md

 Welcome to **react-bert**!
 This is a hobby project where I make some not-so-complicated React components.
 This is all made for fun, and for learning JavaScript, React, Html, CSS and firebase.
+I will eventually try to learn and implement some usage of TypeScript as well!

 **Github Repository:** [github.com/AlbiDota/react-bert](https://github.com/AlbiDota/react-bert)